alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 :::
 ::::

-Accessing `GitLab` from the browser on the SRD is an easy way to switch between analysis work and documenting the process or results.
+Accessing `GitLab` from the browser on the workspace is an easy way to switch between analysis work and documenting the process or results.

 :::{warning}
 Do not use your username and password from a pre-existing `GitLab` account!